2024 Joe Biden–Donald Trump presidential debate: Debate

 The alarm bells for Democrats started ringing the second Biden started speaking in a haltingly hoarse voice.
 Minutes into the debate, he struggled to mount an effective defense of the economy on his watch and flubbed the description of key health initiatives he's made central to his reelection bid...
-He repeatedly mixed up “billion” and “million,” and found himself stuck for long stretches of the 90-minute debate playing defense.
+He repeatedly mixed up "billion" and "million," and found himself stuck for long stretches of the 90-minute debate playing defense.

 And when he wasn't speaking, he stood frozen behind his podium, mouth agape, his eyes wide and unblinking for long stretches of time.

 About an hour into the debate, Democratic operatives informed the media that Biden's hoarse voice was explained by a cold.
-According to the Columbia Journalism Review, "Some journalists wondered aloud why Biden’s campaign hadn’t leaked his cold beforehand as an expectation-management measure, though others weren’t buying it as an explanation for his verbal shortcomings."
+According to the Columbia Journalism Review, "Some journalists wondered aloud why Biden's campaign hadn't leaked his cold beforehand as an expectation-management measure, though others weren't buying it as an explanation for his verbal shortcomings."

 At one point, after a question on the national debt, Biden trailed off, saying: "Making sure that we're able to make every single solitary person eligible for what I've been able to deal with ... the COVID ...
 Excuse me, with dealing with everything we have to do with ... look ... if... we finally beat Medicare."
-Trump retorted, "Well, he’s right.
+Trump retorted, "Well, he's right.
 He did beat Medicare.
 He beat it to death."
+Tapper later said he wrote "holy smokes" on his iPad after the answer, and Bash wrote a note to Tapper saying Biden had just lost the election.

-On illegal border crossings, Biden said, "I'm going to continue to move until we get to total ban — on the total initiative relative to what we're going to do with more border patrol and more asylum officers." with Biden seeming to mumble at the end of his sentence.
+On illegal border crossings, Biden said, "I'm going to continue to move until we get to total ban—on the total initiative relative to what we're going to do with more border patrol and more asylum officers", with Biden seeming to mumble at the end of his sentence.
 Trump responded, "I really don't know what he said at the end of that sentence.
 I don't think he knows what he said either."
 At one point, Trump and Biden briefly had an argument over golfing abilities during a question regarding their fitness as president due to age.

 Responding to a question on the Gaza war, Trump used the word "Palestinian" as a slur to attack Biden, calling him a "very bad Palestinian."

-According to Tapper, he and Bash felt that Biden didn't understand how bad his performance was after the debate ended.
+According to Tapper, he and Bash felt that Biden did not understand how bad his performance was after the debate ended.